SlimRunner/python-top-level-tester/README.md

 # inside prog.py
 assert func(42) == 8
 ```
+Note that `prog` could be a fully qualified Python package.
+For example, `myPackage.util.foo` for `./myPackage/util/foo`.

 ### Custom Types
 The tester provides a dictionary parser to allow types that are not native to Python.